cephalopodMD/balc-scraper/README.md

 > node app.js > balc.csv

 ## future improvements for others to make
+- command line flags to choose your own playlist (or for bonus points, parse a link to a playlist)
 - host as a web service that generalizes to other playlists
 - more data (I'm not really using everything in the output)
 - find a better way to get genre